 On occasion, management of other mammal species may be required.
 Rabbit, squirrel and vole populations show regular shifts that have been self-correcting historically.
-Rabbits have been known to chew on wiring and vehicle hydraulic lines, mice can cause damage throughout the buildings and stored materials at the Nature Center, and pack rats can sometimes create issues with their middens.
+Rabbits have been known to chew on wiring and vehicle hydraulic lines, mice can cause damage throughout the buildings and stored materials at the Nature Center, and Mexican wood rats can sometimes create issues with their nests or middens in equipment or vehicle engine compartments.
 Efforts to exclude these animals are preferred, but the use of snap-traps or poisoned baits may be necessary when legal and appropriate.
-Large animals such as bear, elk, or mountain lion have been known on rare occasions to travel through South Platte Park.
+Large animals such as bears, elk, bobcat, or mountain lions have been known on rare occasions to travel through South Platte Park.
 These species should be monitored, and if any safety concerns arise, CPW should be consulted for solutions.
 Otherwise, visitor education and awareness efforts will be undertaken as the animals are left to their wild habits.